The Force (film)

 The Force is a 2017 documentary film directed by Peter Nicks.
 The documentary describes two years of efforts by the Oakland Police Department to implement reforms against police misconduct and scandals, at a time of growing social unrest, protests demanding increased police accountability, and ongoing federal oversight.
 The film won the Documentary Directing Award at the 2017 Sundance Film Festival and a Golden Gate Award at the 2017 San Francisco International Film Festival.

+Reception

+On Rotten Tomatoes it has an approval rating of 87% based on reviews from 31 critics.